 10 & 11 October 2019, Bodleian Library, University of Oxford

-Despite the huge amount of change in the post-war printing industry and allied trade, this era seems to have received scant attention from historians.
-This conference seeks to address this gaps and will consider the progress of the post-1945 printing including the technologies, processes and products of print, and also the users and consumers of the printed word.
+This conference considers the progress of the post-1945 printing industry including the technologies, processes and products of print, and also the users and consumers of the printed word.